On this page

 - be as accurate as possible on the timing of the cash flows

 - regularly compare your cash flow forecast to actual results including bank balances.
-That way you will be able to spot problems and quick action to ensure your yearly business plans are achieved
+That way you will be able to spot problems and quickly act to ensure your yearly business plans are achieved

 - once the forecast is completed run some 'what if' scenarios to measure how reactive your business cash flow will be to certain changes of events e.g. decrease in sales, increase in fuel costs.

 Complete staff reviews

 Performance reviews and appraisals help employees know how they've been doing in relation to the goals and requirements of their roles.